litestar-org/litestar/docs/usage/1-route-handlers.md

 * `deprecated`: A boolean dictating whether this route should be marked as deprecated in the OpenAPI schema.
 Defaults to `False`.
 * `raises`: A list of exception classes extending from `starlite.HttpException`.
 This list should describe all exceptions raised within the route handler's function/method.
-The StarLite `ValidationException` will be added automatically for the schema if any validation is involved.
+The Starlite `ValidationException` will be added automatically for the schema if any validation is involved.

 ## Semantic Handler Decorators

-StarLite also includes the following decorators, which as their names suggest already pre-set the `http_method` kwarg:
+Starlite also includes the following decorators, which as their names suggest already pre-set the `http_method` kwarg:

 * `delete`
 * `get`